Mike Delfino: Season 2

 Mike returns to Fairview and rescues Susan from Zach.
-Susan is stunned to discover that Zach is Mike's son, and although understanding, she is also wary of Zach because of his behavior towards her daughter Julie, particularly when she asks him not to see Julie as much.
-She encourages Zach to go to Utah, looking for Paul and gives him money.
-Mike is furious with Susan when he finds out what she did, and breaks up with her.
+Worried about his relationship with her daughter, Susan secretly encourages Zach to go to Utah, looking for Paul and gives him money.
+Mike is furious with Susan when he finds out what she did and breaks up with her.

 Upon Zach's return, Mike tries getting to properly know him, and Zach is initially interested.
 Paul, however, takes issue with Zach's obsession with two people who hadn't loved him enough to keep him.
 Despite Mike's efforts to connect, Zach makes it clear that he views Paul as his father.

 After Edie Britt burns down Susan's house, Mike helps Susan get recording equipment so she can get Edie to confess on tape to what happened.
 By the season finale, Mike decides he wants to marry Susan.
-However, en route to meet her, he is run over by Orson Hodge and hospitalized.
+However, enroute to meet her, he is run over by Orson Hodge and hospitalized.

 Season 3

 Mike spends the next six months in a coma.
 When he wakes up, he is diagnosed with retrograde amnesia, with no recollection of the last two years.
 Edie takes advantage of this to make a move on Mike, lying to him and claiming that Susan had treated him like dirt.
 Mike enters a relationship with Edie, which ends when she breaks up with him after he is arrested for Monique Polier's murder.
 Hearing of the arrest, Susan persuades her current boyfriend Ian Hainsworth to help hire a defense attorney for Mike.
-Paul approaches Mike in jail, and engineers an attempt on his life that he "rescues" him from, as a way of getting a favor from Mike.
-Paul wants Mike to get Zach to visit him and help him find Felicia Tilman (Martha Huber's sister), who has gotten Paul locked up by faking her death and planting evidence to suggest he murdered her.
+Paul approaches Mike in jail and engineers an attempt on his life that he "rescues" him from, as a way of getting a favor from Mike.
+Paul wants Mike to get Zach to visit him and help him find Felicia Tilman (Martha Huber's sister).

 Upon Mike's release from prison, he seeks out the help of a hypnotherapist to recover his lost memories.
 Initially, these efforts are focused on helping him recover his memory of the night Monique died, which help Mike realize that Orson (who has since married Bree Van De Kamp in the six months since the accident) was involved in her death.
-Mike confronts him on the hospital roof, and accidentally knocks Orson over the side.
-Mike is eventually cleared when Alma dies, and Orson plants a bag containing Monique's teeth in her hands along with a suicide note that Alma had written as part of a gambit by her and Orson to lure him over to her house so she could rape him.
+Mike confronts him on the hospital roof and accidentally knocks Orson over the side.
+Mike is eventually cleared from charges regarding Monique's death.